 In March 2017, a number of putative class action securities complaints were filed in U.S. District Court for the Central District of California, naming as defendants the Company and certain of our current or former executive officers and directors.
 These complaints have been consolidated with the lead case captioned Deora v.
 NantHealth, Inc., 2:17-cv-01825. ("Deora") In June 2017, the lead plaintiffs filed an amended consolidated complaint, which generally alleges that defendants violated federal securities laws by making material misrepresentations in NantHealth's IPO registration statement and in subsequent public statements.
-In particular, the complaint refers to various third-party articles in alleging that defendants misrepresented NantHealth's business with the University of Utah, donations to the university by non-profit entities associated with our founder Dr. Soon-Shiong, and orders for GPS Cancer.
+In particular, the complaint refers to various third-party articles in alleging that defendants misrepresented NantHealth's business with the University of Utah, donations to the university by non-profit entities associated with the Company's founder Dr. Soon-Shiong, and orders for GPS Cancer.
 The lead plaintiffs seek unspecified damages and other relief on behalf of putative classes of persons who purchased or acquired NantHealth securities in the IPO or on the open market from June 1, 2016 through May 1, 2017.
 In March 2018, the court largely denied Defendants' motion to dismiss the consolidated amended complaint.
 On July 30, 2019, the court certified the case as a class action.
-We believe that the claims lack merit and intend to vigorously defend the litigation.
+On October 23, 2019, the parties notified the court that they had reached a settlement in principle to resolve the action on a classwide basis in the amount of \$16.5 million, which is included in accrued and other current liabilities on the Consolidated Balance Sheet at September 30, 2019.
+The settlement is subject to several conditions, including the execution of a stipulation of settlement that is satisfactory to all parties, and preliminary and final approval from the court, among other things.
+If the settlement is finalized and approved by the court, the majority of the settlement amount will be funded by the Company's insurance carriers, and a portion will be funded by the Company.

 In May 2017, a putative class action complaint was filed in California Superior Court, Los Angeles County, asserting claims for violations of the Securities Act based on allegations similar to those in Deora.
 That case is captioned Bucks County Employees Retirement Fund v.
 NantHealth, Inc., BC 662330.
-The parties have agreed to stay the case until the next case management conference, scheduled for September 17, 2019.
-We believe that the claims lack merit and intend to vigorously defend the litigation.
+The parties have agreed to stay the case until the next case management conference, scheduled for December 3, 2019.
+The Company believes that the claims lack merit and intends to vigorously defend the litigation.